CrossR/HepEVD/README.md

 ## Future Work

 - Disable the 2D or 3D view, depending on the event type.
+Also re-use same for manual disabling with config.

 - Toggle per-detector geometry elements: Think up better ways to group things.